hhd-dev/hwinfo/devices/legion_go/peripherals/readme.md

 The third byte is the command, structured as two nibbles: the first is the mode of the controller the command refers to (6 for controller, 7 for fps) and the second nibble refers to the command.
+Most commands are followed with a forth byte, which is fixed.

 ### Xinput + DInput Remapping
 All xinput remapping commands begin with nibble 6.